·

 Tour Guides & Operators:

-Everyone loves a well-informed tour guide who knows their stuff.
-It can literally change your entire experience.
-Tipping tour guides and operators is customary and appreciated, especially if you’ve had an enjoyable experience with them.
+A knowledgeable tour guide can completely transform your experience.
+Tipping guides and operators is customary and appreciated, especially after an enjoyable tour.

-• Day Tours: For day tours, such as island-hopping, sightseeing, or adventure tours, a tip of 100-200 Baht per person is standard for both the tour guide and the driver.
-You can always adjust the amount based on the quality of service and your overall satisfaction.
+• Day Tours: For island-hopping, sightseeing, or adventure tours, 100-200 THB per person is standard for both the tour guide and driver.
+Adjust based on service quality and your satisfaction.

-• Multi-Day Tours: For more extended tours that go for several days, consider a slightly higher tip, perhaps in the 200-400 Thai Baht per person per day.
+• Multi-Day Tours: For extended tours spanning several days, consider 200-400 THB per person per day.

-• Private Tours: If you’ve booked a private tour with a dedicated guide and driver, you can use your discretion but i’d recommend that the tip is a bit more generously than group tours.
+• Private Tours: If you’ve booked a private tour with a dedicated guide and driver, tip more generously than you would for group tours.

 Famous James Bond island near Phuket in Thailand.
 Travel photo of James Bond island with thai traditional wooden longtail boat and beautiful sand beach in Phang Nga bay, Thailand.